Potnislab/pathevo/effector_abundance/effector_gene_abundance.md

 # ShortBred: Relative abundaance of type three effectors
 using ShortBred (https://github.com/biobakery/shortbred).
 It needs usearch for running, which was installed on hpsc account using following commands
+# install Userach

-# 1. Make a bin folder at home
+1. Make a bin folder at home
       cd ~
       mkdir bin

-# 2. Install usearch
+2. Install usearch

      wget https://drive5.com/downloads/usearch6.1.544_i86linux32.gz